 Professional Visa Solutions aims to help its clients get their New Zealand Visa approvals at the best price – our typical fees for Partnership Residence Visa is NZ$ 4,000 – 5,000.
 Please contact us for a custom quote for your visa application.

 We examine all aspects of your case upfront to offer you the best solution at a reasonable price.
-Book a 100% free consultation now so our licensed immigration experts can help you get your Partnership Based Visa approval quickly at the most cost-effective rate.
+Book a consultation now so our licensed immigration experts can help you get your Partnership Based Visa approval quickly at the most cost-effective rate.